 The festive program in Natchitoches includes the Christmas Parade, a beauty contest, and weekend fireworks.
 Santa Claus House is located on the downtown riverbank.
 Built in 1965, it is open for children to take photos and tell Santa about their wishes.
-There is also a spectacular fireworks display every Saturday throughout the festival season.
+There is also a spectacular fireworks display and live music show every Saturday throughout the festival season.

 Natchitoches Christmas Festival Parade dates back to the 1940s.
 Currently, the colourful procession takes off at the campus of Northwestern State University and winds through the streets of the Historic District.
 College and high school bands, dance groups, queens, themed floats, and lots of costumed characters make this parade a favourite with local families.
 Thousands come to watch Mrs. Claus and Santa Claus kicking off the holiday season.
 Other parade royalty includes the Miss City of Lights, the Christmas Belles, the Christmas Angels, Miss Natchitoches Teen, and Miss Merry Christmas.